sethvan/sethvan/README.md

 - Hi, I’m @sethvan
-- I’m interested in coding, flamenco guitar, surfing, and studying historical origins.
-- I mostly do C/C++ but have also done some Web Dev.
 - I’m looking to collaborate on anything that facilitates people.
 - How to reach me is through my email address sethvan@yahoo.com.